scipy-conference/scipy-conference/manual/committees/tutorials.rst

   example).
 The specific mailing lists per each tutorial will serve for tutors to communicate with their pupils, and for organizers to send the results of the surveys (see below).

+  Email lists should work so that as people sign up for tutorials, they are added to the class email list.

+* We can make the github repo with a README file part of the application requirements next year, and then we can just automatically check the repos daily for things like check_env.py and some ipython notebooks.
+Maybe we could even break the stipend up to give peple $200 if they have materials up 10 days prior, and then the rest when they do the tutorial.

 * During the 2 week before, send a couple of messages to the tutors reminding that they *must* send their instructions to attendees for